Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: Computational study

 \section{Computational study}

-This section presents a numerical study on the computational performance and optimality gap of the proposed mathematical programming approach.
-We examine both the static (SSKP) and dynamic (DSKP) versions of the stochastic knapsack problem.
-For brevity, we refer to the MILP model from Section \ref{sec:normal} as PWL, and the dynamic cut generation heuristic from \citep{Fortz2012} as LC.
+This section presents an extensive numerical study on the computational performance and optimality gap of the proposed mathematical programming approach.
+After introducing our test bed, we examine both the static (SSKP) and dynamic (DSKP) versions of the stochastic knapsack problem.

-For the SSKP, we assess the performance of PWL under (multivariate) normal weights.
-Since \citep{Fortz2012} did not study general distributions, we also evaluate LC under a non-Gaussian case.
-Note that LC is exact and, if it does not time out, yields an optimal solution within numerical tolerance.

-For the DSKP, we focus on the receding horizon (RH) heuristic from Section \ref{sec:receding_horizon}.
-In addition to the previously studied independent weight distributions, we also consider multivariate normal distributions with correlated weights.
-Note that the extension to MMFE and underlying time-series models (e.g., AR, MA) is immediate, as they are built upon the multivariate normal.
-The optimality gap of the RH heuristic is evaluated on small instances using optimal solutions from stochastic dynamic programming \citep{Bellman:1957}.

 Numerical experiments are conducted using IBM ILOG CPLEX Optimization Studio 22.11 with default settings (except where stated otherwise) and Java on an Intel(R) Xeon(R) E-2146G CPU @ 3.50GHz, 3504 Mhz, 6 Core(s), 12 Logical Processor(s) with 64GB of RAM.
 Monte Carlo simulations \citep{Hammersley1964} are carried out via Latin Hypercube Sampling (LHS) \citep{McKay79} using Common Random Numbers \citep{Conway63} and $10^5$ runs.
 Relative tolerance for all approaches is set to $10^{-4}$ (equivalent to CPLEX default), which corresponds to a percent optimality gap of $10^{-2}$.
 All methods are assigned a time limit of 10 minutes.
 Code and numerical results: \url{https://github.com/gwr3n/skp}.